Hippo water roller: Physical design

+The newly designed Utility Cap allows users to conveniently and hygienically draw water without contaminating the contents of the drum and ensures hygienic storage of clean water.
+It can be replaced with a regular bottle cap if damaged or lost.

 The steel handle allows the roller to be pushed or pulled over difficult and very rough terrain.
-The overall width of the roller with handle attached was determined by measuring the average width of a standard doorway and sized to allow it to be pulled through freely.
+The overall width of earlier rollers with the handle attached was determined by measuring the average width of a standard doorway and sized to allow it to be pulled through freely.
 This parameter together with the roll radius and the rounded shoulders eventually determined the average volume of 90 liters.
+The dimension of Hippo Rollers changed in later generations, the diameter is slightly decreased to fit better in a shipping container while the drum is lengthened.
+The width of later rollers with the handle attached is increased to 80 cm and fits through a common 32 or 36 in door.
+Although the later Hippo Rollers with handles attached are wider than a 30 in door, they can still be maneuvered through the doorway.

 The steel handle is fitted with special polymer end-caps to reduce friction and wear and prolong the life of the pivot cavities in the drum.

-During development a water filled roller was drawn behind a vehicle over a dirt road at 20 km/h for 15 km without any significant signs of wear on both the roller outer surface or pivot cavities.
+During development, a water-filled roller was drawn behind a vehicle over a dirt road at 20 km/h for 15 km without any significant signs of wear on both the roller's outer surface or pivot cavities.

 The roller is rounded at the shoulders to simplify tilting when wanting to pour from the full roller.
 However, the roller is also very stable in the upright position when it rests on a small, flat surface.
 The roller has hand grips at the bottom and top to make emptying the container easier.

 History

-The barrel, originally called "Aqua Roller", was the brainchild of two engineers of South Africa, Pettie Petzer and Johan Jonker.
+Invented in 1991, the barrel, originally called "Aqua Roller", was the brainchild of two engineers of South Africa, Pettie Petzer and Johan Jonker.
 Both men were inspired by the impact of water crisis in a rural environment.
+They were considering a wheelbarrow-style design as an improved method, with far less risk of neck injury compared to the traditional method of a large bucket balanced on top of the head.
+The wheel was the most expensive component.
+And then Pettie had the "eureka moment" of putting the water inside the wheel.
+It was renamed in 1993 to give it a more African-sounding name.

-Petzer and Jonker were recognized for their work on the Hippo Roller in 1997 with the "Design for Development Award" by the South African Bureau of Standards and its Design Institute.
+Petzer and Jonker were recognized for their invention in 1997 with the "Design for Development Award" by the South African Bureau of Standards and its Design Institute.

 Former South African President, Nelson Mandela, expressed his support for the Hippo roller, believing it "will positively change the lives of millions of our fellow South Africans".